Crowdhandler/crowdhandler-wordpress/README.txt

 Optional settings:

-* **Override index.php**: activating this option allows CrowdHandler to run in place of your WordPress website's default homepage.
-If you do not wish to do this, then your own server will take the load for all traffic to the homepage.
-For periods of very high demand, this may not be ideal.
+* **Override index.php**: activating this option allows CrowdHandler to run the queue check and offload users before booting WordPress for each request, putting considerably less load on your server and database.
+Some servers will not allow this due to write permissions.
+If you are able to use this option you should.

 == Frequently Asked Questions ==